na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 %gold%  000 %%
 Kim (A powerful Poise ID, and a great support for the other Poise IDs) / Rhino (Good alternative, tanky and can apply a lot of bleed)
 %gold%  00 %%
-Don't bother
+Middle (Works great with Middle Don and has Envy support.
+Plus with his support, you can SP heal much faster if you have IDs from the same faction)
 %#5bffde% Hong Lu: %%
 %gold%  000 %%
-K Corp(Immortal and tanky) / Ting Tang(Great skill2 damage and powerful support passive) / Dieci (Pure damage and has Discard)
+K Corp (Immortal and tanky) / Ting Tang (Big skill 2 damage and powerful support passive) / Dieci (Pure damage and has Discard)
 %gold%  00 %%
 Hook (Great at applying bleed and can deal 000 levels of damage)
 %#4e3076% Heathclif: %%
 %gold%  000 %%
-Rabbit (A must-pick) / QQ (Shreds in Bleed teams and has Envy support)
+Rabbit (A must pick) / QQ (Shreds in Bleed teams and has Envy support)
  %gold%  00 %%
-Seven (A must pick for Rupture teams
+Seven (A must pick for Rupture teams)
 %#ff9500% Ishmaels: %%
 %gold%  000 %%
-All of her 000 IDs are great, it's just about what flavor you'd want.
+All of her 000 IDs are great, it's just about the flavor.
 Liu (Burn) / Boatworks (Sinking) / Reindeer (Charge) / Captain (Bleed)
 %gold%  00 %%
 Don't bother
 %#820000% Rodion: %%